Skip to content Skip to footer navigation

 Then, to see how comfort changes over time, they evaluate each mattress as new and after a simulated eight years' use, using a huge roller machine which passes over it 30,000 times!

-Our experts also test separately for sagging and stabilisation, too.
-CHOICE members can check and compare individual scores for each of these tests in our reviews
+Our experts also test separately for sagging and stabilisation.
+CHOICE members can check and compare individual scores for each of these tests in our mattress reviews.

 CHOICE verdict: Myth sprung!
 Cash doesn't always equal comfort.

-That's why we run our own firmness lab tests to let you know what you're actually going to be laying on, night in, night out.
-Find out which mattresses live up to their firmness claims in our mattress review.
+That's why we run our own stabilisation lab tests to let you know which models feel like a jumping castle all night long.
+Find out which mattresses are the most stable in our mattress reviews.

 CHOICE verdict: Myth sprung!
-Don't rely on mattress retailers' claims about mattress firmness – try them out for yourself and check our reviews to see how firm the mattress really is.
+Don't rely on the claims of foam mattress manufacturers – try them out for yourself and check our reviews to see how firm the mattress really is.

 Myth 3.
 More springs = a better night's sleep